Alex-XJK/StateFork/README.md

   - `Container` for Docker/Podman (manages file system state only)
   - `CRIU` for process-level CRIU checkpointing
   - `Hybrid` for Podman + CRIU (captures both file and process states)
-  - `Waypoint` for Waypoint, a lightweight checkpointing tool (captures both file and process states)
+  - `Waypoint` for Waypoint, a lightweight checkpointing tool (captures both file and process states; concurrent live forks with Waypoint v0.7.0+)
   - `Gvisor` for Docker in gVisor (captures both file and process states)
   - `Fire` for Firecracker microVM (captures process states)
 - **{Action}** Lifecycle mode: